Official and Unofficial Transcripts

 Notarized copies of the following ARE accepted as official copies:

 - Cambridge, Excel, Pearson, or other British-patterned GCE Certificates

 Notarized copies of the following are NOT accepted as official copies:

 - English Proficiency Test Score Reports (TOEFL, IELTS, CAEL, etc.)

-- WAEC or NECO Certificates (Unless scratch card information is also supplied)
+- WAEC or NECO Certificates

 - University Transcripts